R3DRUN3/sploitcraft/labs/pipes-to-cloud/README.md

 This is what make this type of attack so dangerous: **the threat actor only needs to write a comment!**

 Cd to the `infra/github` directory and create a new file called `secret.tfvars`.
-This file will contain all the secrets required to setup the github repository, as well as our aws keys (retrieved from the aws terraform step):
+This file will contain all the secrets required to setup the github repository, as well as the aws keys for the `ppe-s3-readonly-user` (retrieved from the aws terraform step):

 ```sh
 gh_owner = "your-github-account-or-org-here"